Principal DevOps Engineer · Platform Engineering · AI

 K3s Homelab Cluster

-liveKubernetes on a Raspberry Pi 5 cluster, managed entirely through FluxCD.
+LIVEKubernetes on a Raspberry Pi 5 cluster, managed entirely through FluxCD.
 Automated TLS with cert-manager, network segmented via Ubiquiti VLANs.

 - Push to main, FluxCD reconciles within 60 seconds.
 No manual deploys.